Neurophysiology of Avoidant Attachment in Adults and the Capacity for Change

 Stability and Potential for Change

-Relative Stability: Attachment styles, including avoidance, are generally stable into adulthood, rooted in early caregiver interactions and internal working models (Zhang et al., 2018).
+Attachment styles, including avoidance, are generally stable into adulthood, rooted in early caregiver interactions and internal working models (Zhang et al., 2018).

 Put simply, the patterns we learn in childhood often stick with us.
 If someone grew up with caregivers who weren’t consistently emotionally available, avoidance can become their default way of relating in adulthood.